binuray/binuray/README.md

 ### Hi , I'm Binu Kumari Ray 👋

-- 🔭 I’m currently working at Flukesys Global Pvt Ltd as a Software Developer.
+- 🔭 I’m currently working at Flukesys Global Pvt Ltd as a Associate Project Manager.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Project Management
 - 💬 Ask me about C,C++ & OOPs related concepts.
 - ⚡ Fun fact: I like to listen new songs.
 --> I want To learn as much as possible for me..